The Science Behind Guilt and Shame

 Most of our emotional brain function happens in the Limbic system where neurotransmitters such as serotonin (which stabilises mood), dopamine (makes us feel pleasure) and GABA (calms anxiety) all play a role in our emotional wellbeing.
 Sometimes our complex emotional system falters and we receive either excessive or insufficient amounts of these neurotransmitters and depression […]

-The Science Behind Traumatic Memories
+The Science Behind Post-Traumatic Stress

 Neuroscientist Antonio Damasio studied emotions for over 30 years.
-His research suggested that emotions are motivators that have evolved over millions of years (1).
+His research suggested that emotions are motivators that have evolved over millions of years.